HarryBryant99/Verification-of-Z3-RUP-Proofs-in-Coq-Rocq-and-Agda/agdaCode/vers2/proofChecking/README.txt

 However don't evaluate it to normal form, that might be too big.
 But you can use it as a proof of the underlying Sat problem

+Note: The current implementation does not approve optimised tseitin steps where the conclusion is a subset of the antecedent because one or more of the literals in the antecedent is already false by an exciting unit clause.

 Example
 ~~~~~~~
 An example is  the smt2 file